higanworks/kitchen-zcloudjp/README.md

 Current_Status => 'developing'

+This driver uses the [giraffi/zcloudjp](https://github.com/giraffi/zcloudjp) gem to provision and destroy SmartMachines.

-This driver was made by reference to the [opscode/kitchen-ec2](https://github.com/opscode/kitchen-ec2/blob/master/README.md).
+This driver was made by reference to the [opscode/kitchen-ec2](https://github.com/opscode/kitchen-ec2/).

 ## Requirements